Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Evaluation

 \subsubsection{Inaccessible Hardware}

-Accessing hardware components to inject faults and acquire exploitable measurements is a major challenge to certain FIAs and SCAs on today's mobile devices.
-For power-based SCAs, voltage supply pins are not easily accessible on modern SoCs as the pins are occluded by the BGA package itself.
-Invasive techniques are thus required just to evaluate the feasibility of an attack, let alone execute one successfully.
-Moreover, conducting power analysis on BGA packages requires specialist test equipment and expertise, significantly increasing the attack's complexity~\cite{balasch2015dpa}.
-It is likely, for this reason, that security researchers have tended to focus on power analysis attacks on platforms with easily accessible supply pins and power planes, such as single-board computers and MCUs.
-It also likely why EM SCAs have gained popularity on mobile SoCs, due to their largely non-invasive means of signal acquisition.
+Accessing hardware components to inject faults and acquire exploitable measurements remains a major challenge on today's mobile devices.
+For power-based SCAs, voltage supply pins are not easily accessible on modern SoCs as they are occluded by ball-grid array (BGA) assembled packages; BGA-level analysis requires specialist test equipment and expertise, significantly increasing attack complexity~\cite{balasch2015dpa}.
+Indeed, invasive methods are needed just to evaluate the feasibility of an attack, let alone execute one successfully.
+It is likely, for this reason, that researchers have used power-based SCAs and FIAs attacks on platforms with easily accessible supply pins and power planes, e.g.\ SBCs and MCUs.
+We also posit that this is behind the popularity of EM SCAs on mobile SoCs because of their predominantly non-invasive means of signal acquisition.

+\begin{itemize} \item[$\diamondsuit$] \textbf{Research Challenge 3}: Moving beyond the current state of play, can low-cost methods be developed for interrogating BGA-assembled PoP/SoC packages in order to modernise power-based side-channel and fault injection attacks? \end{itemize}

+A related issue is the lack of publicly available data sheets provided by OEMs and SoC vendors.
+Unfortunately, without a radical shift to open hardware, this is difficult to circumnavigate without movement from device and silicon vendors.
+This has forced researchers into evaluating devices under test using black-box methods, raising a security by obscurity concern: the absence of attacks on a given SoC does not imply that it is secure against SCAs and FIAs.
+Given the large number of commercially available SoCs, fault injections and/or side-channel attacks may be possible if previously unevaluated SoCs undergo a dedicated investigation.